Sivaraj-Sankar/Sivaraj-Sankar/README.md

 ### Hi there 👋
 <h1 align="left">I'm Sivaraj S 👋</h1>

  I'm a Software Developer with a keen interest in the realms of Data Science and Machine Learning Operations Engineering.
 I'm actively refining my expertise in this domain, channeling over 300+ hours into comprehensive learning experiences.
 My mission is to leverage my BFSI experience and technical acumen to make impactful contributions to the evolving landscape of data-driven decision-making.

  I've crafted portfolio projects in these fields, leveraging hands-on experience to complement my theoretical knowledge.
  🔍 My journey involves a strong commitment to mastering the intricacies of Machine Learning, aiming to seamlessly integrate these skills into practical applications.

-### You can find my Portfolio project here: ###
+### Please find my Portfolio project here: ###
 #### [Data Science and MLOps Portfolio](https://sivaraj-sankar.github.io/sivaraj.github.io/) ##

 <h3 align="left">Languages and Tools:</h3>